botastark/botastark/README.md

 ## 👀 I’m interested in ...
-.. anything related to AI, robotics and neuroscience.
+.. anything related to computer vision, reinforcement learning, and robotics.

 ## 💻 Languages and Tools I use